Hiromasa Ougikubo: Later Rizin career

 Ougikubo was booked to face the Road FC Featherweight champion Soo Chul Kim at Rizin 38 on September 25, 2022.
 Although he was scrambled from start to finish, he was outnumbered by Kim's punches and suffered two facial fractures, resulting in a 0-3 unanimous decision loss.

 Moving down to Flyweight, Ougikubo faced Kyoji Horiguchi at Bellator MMA vs. Rizin on December 31, 2022.
 Facing Horiguchi for the third time in his career, Ougikubo lost the bout via unanimous decision, making it the third straight loss to Horiguchi.

 Stepping in as a replacement for an injured Kai Asakura, Ougikubo faced former Bellator Bantamweight Champion Juan Archuleta for the vacant Rizin Bantamweight Championship title on July 30, 2023, as part of the Bellator MMA x Rizin 2 card.
 He lost the bout via unanimous decision.

 Ougikubo faced John Dodson on December 31, 2023, at Rizin 45, and won the bout via unanimous decision.

 Ougikubo faced Makoto Takahashi on July 28, 2024 at Super Rizin 3, and won the bout via unanimous decision.

+Flyweight champion

+Ougikubo faced Jose Torres in the quarterfinals of the 2025 Rizin Flyweight Grand Prix, which were held at Super Rizin 4 on July 27, 2025.
+He won the fight by unanimous decision.
+Ougikubo faced Alibek Gadzhammatov in the tournament semifinals, held at Rizin 51 on September 28, 2025.
+He once again won the fight by unanimous decision.
+Ougikubo faced Yuki Motoya in the Grand Prix finals at Rizin: Shiwasu no Cho Tsuwamono Matsuri on December 31, 2025.
+He won the fight by unanimous decision.

+Ougikubo faced Makoto Takahashi for the Rizin flyweight title on June 6, 2026, at Rizin Landmark 14.
+He lost the title by unanimous decision.